 Seeing the first movie is not required to enjoy this one.
 In fact Winter’s War goes out of its way to distance itself from the first movie.
 Snow White is mentioned only a few times and the brief times we see her the camera is at a distance and behind her.
 Put Winter’s War on during a rainy Sunday afternoon.
 Come for the eye candy, stay for the surprising humor and enjoyable story.

-The trailers and clips give away too much but I want to end this with the end credits featuring “Castle” by Halsey.
+The trailers and clips give away too much but I want to end this with a reworking of “Castle” by Halsey used for the end credits.
 It’s an ear worm from hell but the tone is perfect for the movie.
-Also I dig the imagery paired with the lyrics.